Environmental protection technologists provide an invaluable service to society by helping protect and sustain the long-term health of our ecosystems.

 Students who have already completed Principles of Math 12 or Pre-calculus 12 (or equivalent) with C+ or better do not need to take MATH 1117.

 While successful completion of the two Co-op work semesters is a requirement to graduate, it is sometimes possible to graduate without one or both Co-op work semesters.
 This would be warranted by exceptional circumstances, and requires the documented recommendation of the Program Chair in consultation with the Co-op Office, along with approval of the Dean and the University Registrar.
-Note: COOP courses can only be used to satisfy the Co-op designation and cannot be used to satisfy other curricular requirements of the program.
+Note: COOP courses may be used only to satisfy the Co-op designation and cannot be used to satisfy other curricular requirements of the program.

 Upon successful completion of this program, students are eligible to receive a Diploma of Technology in Environmental Protection, Co-operative Education Option.